-Name of related party Relationship with the Company Sino-American Silicon Products Inc. ("SAS") The parent company Sunrise PV Four Co., Ltd. (Sunrise PV Four) SAS's subsidiary
+Name of related party Relationship with the Company Sino-American Silicon Products Inc. ("SAS") The parent company Sunrise PV Four Co., Ltd. (Sunrise PV Four) SAS's subsidiary GlobalWafers Co., Ltd ("GWC") SAS's subsidiary

-- (3) Significant transactions with related parties - A. Lease
+(3) Significant transactions with related parties

+A. Lease

-The Company has entered into a factory lease contract with related parties, and the details of the rent revenue are as follows:
+The Company has entered into a factory car park and roof lease contract with related parties, and the details of the rent revenue are as follows:

-For the year ended December 31,
+For t he year ended I December 31,

-Categories 2022 2021
+Categories 2023 2022

-Other related parties- (Sunrise PV Four) \$ 1,050 450
+Other related parties- (Sunrise PV Four) \$ 1,085 1,050

 The Company leased the factory to (Sunrise PV Four).
-As of December 31, 2022 and 2021, the rent receivables (other accounts receivable (including related parties)) are \$138 thousand and \$450 thousand, respectively.
+As of December 31, 2023 and 2022, the rent receivables (other accounts receivable (including related parties)) are \$141 thousand and \$138 thousand, respectively.